Arkhas/Laravel5Calendar/README.md

 Calendar::generate();

-// Generate a calendar for the specified year and month Calendar::generate(2012, 6);
+// Generate a calendar for the specified year and month Calendar::generate(2012, 5);

-// Add an array of events as the third parameter to add them to the calendar,
+// Add an array of events as the third parameter to add them to the calendar (YYYY/MM/DD),
 $event = array(
 	'2016/5/3',
 	'2016/5/5',
 	'2016/5/11',
 	'2016/5/16',
 	'2016/5/28',
 );

 Calendar::generate(2016, 5, $event);